 The Collective Noun

 Recognize a collective noun when you see one.

 Nouns name people, places, and things.
 Collective nouns, a special class, name groups [things] composed of members [usually people].
 Check out the chart below:

 Use correct verbs and pronouns with collective nouns.

 Each noun from the list above is a single thing.
 That thing, however, is made up of more than one person.
 You cannot have a committee, team, or family of one; you need at least two people to compose the unit.

 Because people behave as both herd animals and solitary creatures, collective nouns can be either singular or plural, depending on context.
 In writing, this double status often causes agreement errors.
 How do you tell if a collective noun is singular or plural?
 What verbs and pronouns do you use with the collective noun?

 Here is the key: Imagine a flock of pigeons pecking at birdseed on the ground.
 Suddenly, a cat races out of the bushes.
 What do the pigeons do?
-They fly off as a unit in an attempt to escape the predator, wheeling through the sky in the same direction.
+They fly off as a unit to escape the predator, wheeling through the sky in the same direction.

 People often behave in the same manner, doing one thing in unison with the other members of their group.
 When these people are part of a collective noun, that noun becomes singular and requires singular verbs and pronouns.

 Every afternoon the baseball team follows its coach out to the hot field for practice.

 Today, Dr. Ribley's class takes its first 100-item exam.

 The jury agrees that the state prosecutors did not provide enough evidence, so its verdict is not guilty.